 - Assess your driving habits.
-Good driving ability is mostly made up of quality habits – take a good look at the driving habits you’re passing on to your learner.
-It’s more important that you can identify a poor habit in yourself and clearly instruct your learner to avoid it, than it is to display perfect driving habits.
+Good driving ability is mostly made up of high-quality habits – take a good look at the driving habits you’re passing on to your learner.
+It’s more important that you can identify a poor habit in yourself and clearly instruct your learner to avoid it than it is to display perfect driving habits.

 - Assess your driving confidence.
 Being a little unsure of your ability generally makes you naturally cautious – this is a good position from which to offer guidance.
 Drivers who overrate their ability are far less useful to a learner driver.